Nucleosynthesis

-Cosmic ray spallation is a process wherein cosmic rays impact nuclei and fragment them.
+Cosmic ray spallation is a process wherein impact nuclei and fragment them.
 It is a significant source of the lighter nuclei, particularly ^{3}He, ^{9}Be and ^{10,11}B, that are not created by stellar nucleosynthesis.
 Cosmic ray spallation can occur in the interstellar medium, on asteroids and meteoroids, or on Earth in the atmosphere or in the ground.
 This contributes to the presence on Earth of cosmogenic nuclides.